aryancoder280/DATA-STRUCTURES-AND-ALGORITHMS/README.md

 # DATA-STRUCTURES-AND-ALGORITHMS
-Data structures and algorithms in C++.
+Data structures and Algorithms in C++.
 Let's make this repository Amazing for Algo Geeks